 Once the application eligibility review begins, you should allow up to four weeks for it to be conducted.
 You can also track the status of your application review online, by logging in to the English Language Programs Portal.

-Details on each of the phases of the review and selection process (eligibility review, matching, and selection) can be found here.
+Details on each of the phases of the review and selection process (eligibility review, matching, and selection) can be found in the Review, Matching, and Selection section on the Specialist Application Process page.

 No. Applications that are moved to the available candidate pool are considered eligible to be matched to a project, but being placed into the available candidate pool does not guarantee a match to or selection for a project.

-Details on each of the phases of the review and selection process (eligibility review, matching, and selection), can be found here.
+Details on each of the phases of the review and selection process (eligibility review, matching, and selection), can be found in the Review, Matching, and Selection section on the Specialist Application Process page.

 Candidates will remain in the available candidate pool indefinitely unless they choose to withdraw their applications.
 As such, those in the available candidate pool are strongly encouraged to ensure that their credentials and availability are kept up-to-date in their application.
 Those with the most up-to-date and detailed credentials are the most likely to be matched to projects, as the number of highly qualified candidates in the pool far exceeds the number of projects that run each year.